sedy89/Home-Assistant-Carelink/README.md

 ## Integration Setup

-### Authentification File/Information
+### Carelink Login Data
 The needed information for the authentification process can either be provided as file (=logindata.json), or entered during the initial setup of the integration.
 #### Get the data
 The Home Assistant Carelink Integration needs the initial login data stored in the `logindata.json` file.
-This file is created by running the login script on a PC with a screen.
+This file can be created **by running the login script on a PC with a screen**.
 The login script from [@ondrej1024](https://github.com/ondrej1024)'s Carelink Python API, written by @palmarci (Pal Marci), was slightly modified and can be found here ["carelink_carepartner_api_login.py"](https://raw.githubusercontent.com/sedy89/carelink-python-client/main/carelink_carepartner_api_login.py).

 Simply run: